w3c/picture-in-picture/explainer.md

 *   The API will allow the website to trigger Picture-in-Picture via a user gesture on a video element.
 *   The API will allow the website to exit Picture-in-Picture.
 *   The API will allow the website to check if Picture-in-Picture can be triggered.
+*   The API will notify the website if a custom action is interacted with via user gesture.

 ### For future considerations or candidates for first API